Writ-1/Fall2020-S10/docs/figdor.md

 Make a final pass of your annotated copy of Figdor, and make notes about how you might answer the following discussion questions **with evidence from the text**.
 We will ask you about these in our class discussion on Wednesday, so have your notes handy for Wednesday's class.

-+ In your own words, attempt to summarize the problem that Figdor is trying to address.
++ In your own words, summarize the problem that Figdor is trying to address.

 + What is Figdor's proposed solution?
 What part applies to journalists?
 Do any parts apply to scientists?